taitanang/Taitanang_BlueStampPortfolio/index.md

 ![Ultrasonic sensor case](Screenshot 2025-07-18 at 10.27.50 AM.jpeg)
 ![Sensor case drawing](Screenshot 2025-07-18 at 11.50.39 AM.jpeg)
 Figure 2: This is the ultrasonic sensor case in CAD and the design drawing.
-I designed a removable back to be able to easily slide the sensor in and out.
+I designed a removable back to be able to slide the sensor in and out easily.

 ![Car casing CAD Model](Screenshot 2025-07-18 at 10.20.00 AM.jpeg)
 ![car casing drawing](Screenshot 2025-07-18 at 11.51.46 AM.jpeg)